We have information you must know before you buy the PT Cruiser.

 The look was refined beginning with the 2006 models, but not drastically changed.
 The horizontal-themed grille does not extend below the bumper as on older models and it's topped by a prominent Chrysler eagle and flanked by gently scalloped headlamps.
 Round foglights frame a horizontal slot in the bumper.
 Around back, a body-color spoiler on the liftgate is said to improve aerodynamic efficiency.

-The design of the convertible is quite a bit different from that of the sedan.
+The design of the convertible is quite a bit different from that of the wagon.
 For starters, it's a two-door rather than a four-door.
-The convertible looks shorter than the sedan, but it isn't; maybe it's the single long door on each side that creates this illusion.
+The convertible looks shorter than the wagon, but it isn't.
+Maybe it's the single long door on each side that creates this illusion.
 It's lower, however, by almost three inches, which certainly alters the looks.
 But there's a lot more to it than that: close examination reveals that the windshield is raked more radically and uses a different A-pillar design.

 With the top up, the convertible looks like a custom chopped-top hot rod.
 And it looks pretty cool.
 Drop the top and the gangstermobile turns into a chick car.
 With its top down, the PT Cruiser convertible's high tail and integrated sport bar remind us of the old Volkswagen Cabrio.
 But where the VW's side windows sealed against its sport bar, the Chrysler's windows seal against each other for a more modern convertible profile.
 Its slightly narrower and color-keyed sport bar sits behind the windows, inside the car, and is aerodynamically designed to minimize wind noise.
 A nice boot is provided that dresses up the appearance with the top down.

-The PT Cruiser pulls its exterior styling themes into the cabin, although here, too, the retro theme is tempered a bit by a very modern-looking center stack that visually splits the vintage-styled dashboard.
+The Chrysler PT Cruiser pulls its exterior styling themes into the cabin, although here, too, the retro theme is tempered by a modern-looking center stack that visually splits the vintage-styled dashboard.

-The center console incorporates a sliding armrest, replacing the seat-mounted armrests provided previously.
-The PT's console also includes a covered tray for concealing small items, a storage bin that holds six CDs, a coin holder and fold-out cup holders for rear-seat coffee consumers.
-A cell-phone charger is optional.
+The center console incorporates a sliding armrest.
+The PT's console also includes a covered tray for concealing small items, a storage bin that holds six CDs, a coin holder and fold-out cupholders for rear-seat coffee consumers.

-The cabin of the PT Cruiser sedan can be configured 26 different ways.
-This flexibility stems from three features: a 65/35 split rear bench that can be folded flat, tumbled forward or removed, a movable parcel shelf in the cargo bay, and a front passenger seat that folds flat.
+The cabin of the PT Cruiser wagon can be configured 26 different ways.
+This flexibility stems from three features: a 65/35 split rear bench that can be folded flat, tumbled forward or removed, a movable parcel shelf in the cargo bay, and an available front passenger seat that folds flat.
 The rear seats are anchored with quick-release attachments for easy removal.
-Suitcase handles and steel wheels make it easier to stash the rear seats in the garage and move them about.
-The smaller seat weighs 35 pounds, but the larger section weighs a hefty 65 pounds.
+Suitcase handles and steel wheels make it easy to stash the rear seats in the garage and move them about.
+The smaller portion of the rear seat weighs 35 pounds, but the larger section weighs a hefty 65 pounds.

-With both rear seats out, the Cruiser provides 64 cubic feet of cargo volume.
-A mountain bike fits with the rear seats removed; take the front wheel of the bike and you can leave the rear seats in place.
-The load floor measures 40 inches between the wheel wells, not wide enough for four-foot building materials, but still enormously useful.
+With both rear seats out, the Cruiser provides 62.7 cubic feet of cargo volume.
+A mountain bike fits with the rear seats removed; take the front wheel off the bike and you can leave the rear seats in place.
+The load floor measures 40 inches between the wheelwells, not wide enough for four-foot building materials, but still enormously useful.
 Folding the front passenger seatback flat forms a table next to the driver, or makes room for an eight-foot stepladder or a load of two-by-fours.

-The convertible doesn't stand as tall as the sedan.
-It offers just 84.3 cubic feet of interior volume (compared with 120.5 for the sedan).
+The convertible doesn't stand as tall as the wagon.
+It offers just 84.3 cubic feet of interior volume (compared with 120.5 for the wagon).
 Head room and hip room are significantly reduced, front and rear.
 It's fine up front, though.
-The convertibles get the sport seats from the GT across the board, which is nice.
-The chair-like rear seats in the convertible have lots of leg room
+The convertibles get sportier seats with more side bolstering.
+The chair-like rear seats in the convertible have lots of leg room making them very comfortable, though it's tight around the hips and shoulders.
+The convertible's seats can be configured nine different ways, suggesting practicality.
+Trying to load something into the back seat is annoying, however.
+You have to set down whatever you're trying to load, use both hands to

 The PT Cruiser is fun to drive, but it's not a sports car.
 In essence, it's a tall, practical economy car that goes relatively quickly.
 The standard engine is rated 150 horsepower and 165 pound-feet of torque, enough to propel the Cruiser from 0 to 60 mph in about 8.5 seconds and down the quarter-mile drag strip in about 16.7 seconds.
-We call that peppy.
+We call that peppy, but the base engine makes its best power at higher rpm, so you have to really get on it to get that type of performance.
 Big four-cylinder engines have a natural tendency to idle roughly, so Chrysler's 2.4-liter engine uses a counter-rotating balance shaft to smooth things out.

 The PT Cruiser offers both a five-speed manual and four-speed automatic transmission.
 The manual gearbox is surprisingly precise, not sports-car grade, but not bad for a unit with a longer-throw gate and foot-long shifter.
 Working the gears to get the most from the base engine is enjoyable.

-The automatic isn't as effective as the five-speed at getting the base Cruiser cruising, because the engine's power is biased toward higher rpm, which is not where automatics work best.
-The engine's peak torque is reached at a relatively high 4,000 rpm.
-(Torque is that force that propels the car from intersections and up steep hills).
+The automatic isn't as effective as the five-speed at getting the base Cruiser cruising, because 'automatics tend to keep an engine in lower rev ranges and the 2.4-liter's' peak torque is reached at a relatively high 4,000 rpm.
+(Torque is the force that propels the car from intersections and up steep hills).
 On the other hand, kickdown shifts come fairly quickly.
 With properly timed dips of the accelerator, there's enough power for safe, clean overtaking on two-lane roads.
 In short, we like the manual better than the automatic.
+With the manual transmission, the base engine is EPA rated at 21 mpg in the city and 26 on the highway.
+With the automatic, the ratings are 19/24.

 Even the base PT Cruiser handles more like a sedan than a minivan, maintaining its composure in the corners.
-With its big 17-inch wheels and tires, the GT hustles like a sports sedan, though it lacks precision.
-Body lean is well controlled.
+With its big 17-inch wheels and tires, the Limited is sportier, though it lacks precision.
+Though it is noticeable in all models, body lean is much better controlled than in any SUV and is good for an economy car.
 The rear suspension design maximizes cargo space, but the twist-beam rear axle bounces a bit on rough pavement and the chassis does not feel rigid.
-In quick, hard, slalom-type maneuvers the PT Cruiser starts to feel top heavy, even with the GT's stiffer suspension and big wheels.
+In quick, hard, slalom-type maneuvers any PT Cruiser starts to feel top heavy'.
 You can almost feel the high mass of the car try to continue in one direction as the front wheels turn in the other.
 It feels tentative when turning in for high-speed corners and does not inspire confidence.
 It's more composed than the typical sport-utility or minivan in sudden lane-change maneuvers, but it really is more of a cruiser than a sports machine.

 In spite of its height, we did not find the Cruiser to be particularly susceptible to cross winds at high speeds.
 There is little wind noise, almost no tire or road noise, and a just-audible whine from the drivetrain.

 The Chrysler PT Cruiser appeals to people of all ages and lifestyles with its whimsical, retro design.
 Its affordability increases its appeal.
 It's also practical, with a roomy, versatile interior.
 It isn't particularly refined, however.
-The GT models deliver strong acceleration performance and bring hot-rod credibility to the Cruiser's hot rod image.
-The convertible offers genuine open-air fun and is great for carrying four people, but isn't practical for hauling cargo.
+The convertible offers genuine open-air fun and is great for carrying four people, but there's no place for cargo.
 The lower-priced models offer the best value and we think they make the most sense.

-NewCarTestDrive editor Mitch McCullough filed this report from Los Angeles, with Jeff Vettraino and Phil Berg reporting from Detroit.
+NewCarTestDrive editor Mitch McCullough filed this report from Los Angeles, with Jeff Vettraino and Phil Berg reporting from Detroit and Kirk Bell reporting from Chicago.